||Seth Major, smajor, 4919, G052

 John Taylor, An Introduction to Error Analysis

-Kleppner & Kolenkow (now on blackboard) and Simmons reading coming soon!
+Kleppner & Kolenkow and Simmons reading (on blackboard)

 Weekly Guides (pdf):